kolan72/PoliNorError/README.md

 ```

 Exceptions in a `PolicyResult` handler are allowed and stored in `PolicyResultHandlingErrors` property without affecting other `PolicyResult` properties.
+If a cancellation occurs at the stage of the `PolicyResult` handling, the process of running the `PolicyResult` handlers will not be interrupted.

 ### RetryPolicy
 The policy rule for the `RetryPolicy` is that it can handle exceptions only until the number of permitted retries does not exceed, so it is the most crucial parameter and is set in policy constructor.